 H share companies are joint stock limited companies incorporated in the PRC which have received approval from the China Securities Regulatory Commission (“CSRC”) to list in Hong Kong.
 They are different from so-called red chip companies which are incorporated outside the PRC (usually in Hong Kong, the Cayman Islands or Bermuda), are controlled by PRC entities or individuals and conduct most of their business in the PRC.

 For the purposes of quoting statistics, the Exchange uses the term “red chip” to refer to companies incorporated outside the PRC which are controlled by PRC government entities.
 It uses the term Non-H Share Mainland Private Enterprises to refer to companies incorporated outside the PRC which are controlled by PRC individuals.

-The Exchange is the world’s 8th largest stock exchange in terms of market capitalization, and the fourth largest in Asia after Japan, Shanghai and Shenzhen.
-In terms of IPO funds raised, however, Hong Kong ranked first among the world’s exchanges in 2015, continuing a trend that has placed it in the world’s top five for the past 14 years.
+The Exchange is the world’s 5th largest stock exchange in terms of market capitalization, and the third largest in Asia after Japan and Shanghai.
+In terms of IPO funds raised, however, Hong Kong ranked second among the world’s exchanges in 2020.

 2. Benefits of Listing